OpenC3/docs.openc3.com/_docs_v5/1_getting_started/podman.md

   <p style="margin-bottom:20px;">These directions are for installing and running COSMOS using Podman instead of Docker.
 If you have Docker available, that is a simpler method.</p>
 </div>

 Podman is an alternative container technology to Docker that is actively promoted by RedHat.
 The key benefit is that Podman can run without a root-level daemon service, making it significantly more secure by design, over standard Docker.
 However, it is a little more complicated to use.
 These directions will get you up and running with Podman.
 Note that the docker-compose tool version 1.x is compatible with Podman 3.x, so that will still be used in this configuration.
-The following directions were written against RHEL 8.5, but should be similar on other operating systems.
+The following directions were written against RHEL 8.6 and RHEL 9, but should be similar on other operating systems.

 1. Install Prerequisite Packages